jrodolfo/extended-grep/README.md

 Steps to configure the extended grep functions.
-Note: if you are using Mac, you don't need to install cygwin, as you already have your home folder with your .bash_profile etc.
+Note: if you are using Mac, you don't need to install cygwin, as you already have Linux and your home folder with your .bash_profile etc.

 1) Install cygwin (https://www.cygwin.com).
 For example, I installed it at: